What Does Working Capital Show

 Working capital is an important concept in accounting that helps you understand a company's short-term financial health.
 It is calculated by subtracting current liabilities (what a company owes in the near future) from current assets (what a company owns that can be quickly turned into cash).
 This means:

-• Current Assets: Cash, accounts receivable, inventory, and other assets that can be quickly converted to cash.
+• Current Assets: Cash, accounts receivable, inventory and other assets that can be quickly converted to cash.

 • Current Liabilities: Accounts payable, short-term debt, and other obligations due within a year.